feremabraz/cell-master/README.md

 ## Features

 - Text-based adventure game with a retro terminal aesthetic
+- Based on OSRIC as a mechanical engine
 - AI-powered game master that remembers the entire story
 - Persistent memory using Mem0 with the Vercel AI SDK
 - Unique user identification for personalized game experiences